 We at Malevolent Dark love to expose the soft, visceral underbelly of the horror world to the world.
 In that, Malevolent Dark takes great pride in releasing semi-regular reviews of independent horror films to the world.
 In the event that the material falls short, we would rather reserve judgement than be overly critical of a burgeoning artist before they can find their stride, Malevolent Dark waits for their next work.
 The Scarlet Gospels by Clive Barker does not fall into that category.
 Once the term ‘Master’ has been attached to ones name, all’s fair in love and war.

-Be sure to check-out the Rawhead Rex review to read a novel/movie side-by-side comparison between Barker’s work and the film that came of it.
+Be sure to check-out the Rawhead Rex review to read a novel/movie side-by-side comparison between Barker’s written work and the film that came of it.

 Clive Barker – So-Called Master of Horror